mperezfuster/gpdb/gpdb-doc/markdown/admin_guide/workload_mgmt_resgroups.html.md

 title: Using Resource Groups
 ---

 You use resource groups to set and enforce CPU, memory, and concurrent transaction limits in Greenplum Database.
-After you define a resource group, you can then assign the group to one or more Greenplum Database roles, or to an external component such as PL/Container, in order to control the resources used by those roles or components.
+After you define a resource group, you can then assign the group to one or more Greenplum Database roles in order to control the resources used by them.

+Linux-based CGroup is used for CPU resource management, and Runaway Detector is used for statistics, tracking and management of memory.

 When you assign a resource group to a role \(a role-based resource group\), the resource limits that you define for the group apply to all of the roles to which you assign the group.
 For example, the memory limit for a resource group identifies the maximum memory usage for all running transactions submitted by Greenplum Database users in all roles to which you assign the group.

-Similarly, when you assign a resource group to an external component, the group limits apply to all running instances of the component.
-For example, if you create a resource group for a PL/Container external component, the memory limit that you define for the group specifies the maximum memory usage for all running instances of each PL/Container runtime to which you assign the group.

 When using resource groups to control resources like CPU cores, review the Hyperthreading note in [Hardware and Network](../install_guide/platform-requirements-overview.html#hardware-and-network-3).

 ## <a id="topic8339intro"></a>Understanding Role and Component Resource Groups

-Greenplum Database supports two types of resource groups: groups that manage resources for roles, and groups that manage resources for external components such as PL/Container.

 The most common application for resource groups is to manage the number of active queries that different roles may run concurrently in your Greenplum Database cluster.
 You can also manage the amount of CPU and memory resources that Greenplum allocates to each query.